ortus-docs/commandbox-docs/usage/parameters/expressions.md

 # Expressions

 Parameter values passed into a CommandBox command don't have to be static.
-Any part of the paramter which is enclosed in backticks (`) will be evaluated as a CommandBox expression.
-That means that the enclosed text will be first executed as thought it were a separate command and its output will be substituted in its place.
+Any part of the parameter which is enclosed in backticks (`) will be evaluated as a CommandBox expression.
+That means that the enclosed text will be first executed as though it were a separate command and the output will be substituted in its place.

 an be used as an expression, including calls to native OS binaries or CFML functions, or REPL one-liners.
 Note that any text that a command immediately flushes to the console during its execution (like a download progress bar) will not be returned by the expression, though it will display on the console.